func-i/Trello-estimates-server/README.md

 - You will be prompted for Github-Trello
     - allow OAuth token

-Both time estimations and time tracked through harvest will be updated on the server
+Both time estimations and time tracked through Harvest will be updated on the server

+*Note: You must open the server app and authenticate with Trello before opening Trello with the Chrome extension*

 #### 4. Chrome extension: